We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 The size and grace of these magnificent creatures astounds me.
 If I could grin from ear to ear with my snorkel mask on, I would.
 The sheer joy of it is evident every time I surface to exclamations of exhilaration and excitement from my fellow snorkelers.
 On the way back to La Paz, we are rewarded once again as a pod of dolphins playfully rides our wake as I sit on the bow of the boat.

 While in La Paz, we enjoy walking along the malecón oceanfront promenade, browsing the markets, and touring the churches and colorful street murals.
 We stop for the best ice cream in town at La Fuente, where you can find interesting flavors such as tequila, lemon creme, and goat milk carmel.
-We also spend some time at the new Museo de la Ballena.
+We also spend some time at the Museo de la Ballena (now closed).
 The museum is a small but well-done museum dedicated to whales and marine conservation.
 As in anywhere in Baja, we don’t neglect to grab fresh fish tacos before we depart, this time at Rancho Viejo along the waterfront.

 Highlights: Whale sharks.
 La Fuente ice cream.